Aaron Leya Iseka: Toulouse

-On 29 June 2018, Iseka returned to Ligue 1, joining Toulouse FC for four seasons.
+On 29 June 2018, Leya Iseka returned to Ligue 1, joining Toulouse FC for four seasons.
 He made his debut on 10 August in the season opener away to his former club Marseille, playing the full 90 minutes of a 4–0 loss at the Stade Vélodrome.
 Nine days later he scored his first goal for the club to open a 2–1 win over Bordeaux at the Stadium de Toulouse.
 On 30 September, he was sent off in the first half of a 1–1 draw at Rennes for dissent, and suspended for three matches.

 On 29 October 2020, Leya Iseka was loaned to fellow top-flight team Metz for the season.

 Barnsley

-Iseka signed for EFL Championship club Barnsley on 2 August 2021 on a four-year deal, for an undisclosed fee.
+Leya Iseka signed for EFL Championship club Barnsley on 2 August 2021 on a four-year deal, for an undisclosed fee.
 He scored three goals in 37 games in his first season, which ended in relegation.
-Having played only once at the start of the new campaign under manager Michael Duff, who criticised his attitude to training, he joined Adanaspor in the TFF First League on 8 September 2022.
+Having played only once at the start of the new campaign under manager Michael Duff, who criticised his attitude to training, Leya Iseka joined Adanaspor in the TFF First League on 8 September 2022.

+After being loaned to Tuzlaspor in the same league, Leya Iseka signed for Hapoel Hadera F.C. of the Israeli Premier League on 21 September 2023, on a deal with a recall clause for January.
+Two days later he made his debut and scored a penalty after five minutes, albeit in a 2–1 home loss to Hapoel Haifa.
+Having already experienced a major earthquake in Turkey at the start of the year, he left Israel after his second match due to the start of the Gaza war.

+OFI Crete

+On 29 January 2024, Barnsley used their recall clause for Leya Iseka's loan in Israel to facilitate a permanent transfer to Super League Greece club OFI Crete.
+He scored on his debut two days later, as a substitute in a 3–1 loss to Panetolikos in the quarter-finals of the Greek Football Cup, and added his first league goals on 19 February as a brace in a 4–0 home win over Panserraikos.

+During his stay with OFI Crete, Iseka played in 16 matches, scoring 5 goals.

+CSKA Sofia

+In August 2024, he was sold to CSKA Sofia in Bulgaria for over 1 million euros, with the total transfer fee, including bonuses, expected to reach 1.2 million euros.
+OFI Crete also secured a 10% resale clause as part of the deal.

 Personal life

 Leya Iseka is the younger brother of Belgian international striker Michy Batshuayi, but bears the surname of their mother rather than their father.

-Aged 12, he suffered from Osgood–Schlatter disease, which affects the knee in adolescence, and had to take a break from football for several months.
+He had Osgood–Schlatter disease when he was 12, forcing a break from football.